prajaktakada/prajaktakada/README.md

 - 👋 Hi, I’m prajaktakadam
-- 👀 I’m interested in Backend Development
+- 👀 I’m interested in Full Stack Development
-- 🌱 I’m currently learning Js,NodeJs,MongoDb ..
+- 🌱 I’ have skills Js,NodeJs,MongoDb,Angular ..
-- 💞️ I’m looking to collaborate on backend web development envernment
+- 💞️ I’m looking to collaborate on full stack web development envirnment
 - 📫 How to reach me on linkdin- linkedin.com/in/prajakta-kadam-805b61209